mochiliu/mochiliu.github.io/_portfolio/Project-Synesthesia.md

 ### Light Board Hardware

 The hardware of this project features a custom-made light board with 900 [individually addressable LEDs](https://github.com/richardghirst/rpi_ws281x) arranged 30x30, a Raspberry Pi 3B+, a sound system, and a 300W 5V DC power supply.
-When complex machine learning models are needed, the control data is streamed over wifi in real-time via the MQTT protocol from a laptop or desktop with a little more computational oomph than a raspberry pi.
+When complex machine learning models are needed, the control data is streamed over wifi in real-time from a laptop or desktop with a little more computational oomph than a raspberry pi.

 <figure>
   <center><img src="/assets/images/projectsyn/lightboard.gif" style="width:50%"></center>